#MeToo Founder Tarana Burke Responds To R. Kelly

 "So what we've seen in the last six months," Burke continues, "is a wave of accountability happen where corporations have stepped away from men, even if in the short term, to have authentic investigations into allegations.
 We have seen 24 years of allegations leveled against R. Kelly, and he has gone unscathed.
 So what the letter does is join the #MuteRKelly campaign, that was well on its way already, and joined the chorus of black women around the country who have been saying we want some accountability.
 Those things have to be interrogated.
 And I think at the very least we need to see corporations step away from them until we have satisfactory investigation into these allegations."

-An R. Kelly concert last Saturday in Chicago was cancelled by promoters.
-His next scheduled show is next week in Greensboro, North Carolina.
+An R. Kelly concert scheduled for next Saturday in Chicago was canceled by promoters.
+His next planned show is next week in Greensboro, North Carolina.
 The venue where Kelly is expected to perform, the Greensboro Coliseum Complex, was one of the companies and venues named in the Time's Up letter, along with RCA Records, Spotify, Apple Music and Ticketmaster.